 These two differences are often what make bone broth jarring to the first-time drinker.
 I’ve heard people say the bland taste was what they couldn’t get past, while others were unpleasantly surprised how oily it felt in their mouth.
 Truthfully, the first thought I had when I first tried bone broth back in the day was, “It felt like I was drinking melted coconut oil, with a very watered down soup taste.”

 Not very appealing!
-However, I did learn to like it, and it really wasn’t that hard!
-I’ll show you how.
+However, I did learn to like it, and it really wasn’t that hard, especially with this bone broth sipping guide on hand.

 How to Make Bone Broth Taste Good

 So maybe you’re like me and your first taste of bone broth was not exactly pleasant.
 Do you give up on the fastest growing wellness trend and ignore the gut healing benefits and the anti-inflammatory superpowers that it brings?
 Of course not!

 Here’s the secret for working bone broth into your diet while teaching your taste buds that it’s not a bad thing.
 Part of learning to like bone broth involves educating your brain that it is not, in fact, soup.
 The association of soup and broth brings with it the expectation that when you see it, it will in fact taste like soup when it hits your mouth.
 It will not and the brain needs a little help in sidestepping this.